-Kris Reed serves as Managing Partner of Kilpatrick Townsend in China.
-Mr. Reed focuses his practice on intellectual property litigation and counseling.
+Kris Reed focuses his practice on intellectual property litigation and counseling.
 Mr. Reed works with clients in such diverse fields as electronics, semiconductor manufacturing and development, software, telecommunications, transportation, entertainment, retail and consumer goods, and financial transactions.
 Mr. Reed has extensive experience in all aspects of federal district court litigation and International Trade Commission (ITC) investigations and trials.
 Mr. Reed previously served as the Managing Partner of the firm’s Shanghai Office, and is certified as a National Advisory Expert in China for Overseas Intellectual Property Dispute Settlement.

-Mr. Reed was named as a top litigator in 2020 by IAM Patent 1000 – The World's Leading Patent Practitioners.
-He was recognized by The Best Lawyers in America® for Patent Litigation in 2017 and 2018, and for both Patent Litigation and Intellectual Property Litigation in 2019, 2020 and 2021.
-He was recognized as a Colorado “Super Lawyer” for Intellectual Property Litigation in 2019 and 2020, having been previously named a Colorado “Rising Star” six times by Super Lawyers magazine.
+Mr. Reed was named as a top litigator in 2020 and 2021 by IAM Patent 1000 – The World's Leading Patent Practitioners.
+He was recognized by The Best Lawyers in America® for both Patent Litigation and Intellectual Property Litigation in 2022 and the three years immediately preceding, and for Patent Litigation in 2017 and 2018.
+He was recognized as a “Super Lawyer” for Intellectual Property Litigation in 2022 and the three years immediately preceding, having been previously named a “Rising Star” six times by Super Lawyers magazine.
 Mr. Reed also was named as a "Stand-out Lawyer" in 2021 by Thomson Reuters demonstrating recognition by his clients as an outstanding lawyer.
 In 2020, Mr. Reed was selected by Law Week Colorado to its "Barrister’s Best" list as the "People’s Choice" for Best IP Litigator, having previously been named a "Top Litigator" by the same publication in 2018.